soumallyadev07/StockPilePeer/README.md

 # Stock Pile Peer

+Star the repo :star:

 Stock Pile Peer is a simple flask application that uses Machine Learning to predict the stock price of a given company

 ## Installation & Usage in local Machine

-1. Download the repository in your local machine.
+1. Download the repository in your local machine
 2. Check your system for the following libraries:
 ```python
 #Libraries